Low Calorie English Muffin

 Can I bake this in the oven?

 Yes!
-Portion the dough in greased, oven-safe ramekins and bake in a preheated oven at 350°F until fully cooked.
+Portion the dough into greased, oven-safe ramekins and bake in a preheated oven at 350°F until fully cooked.
 It usually takes 10-12 minutes to get the golden brown tops!

 How many calories per muffin?

-There are just 88 calories in each low calorie English muffin.
+When made as written, there are just 88 calories in each low-calorie English muffin.

 low calorie english muffin recipe.